munificent/game-programming-patterns/book/component.markdown

 ^code 2

 Pretty simple.
-We've taken the first section of `Bjorn`'s `update()` method and put it into this class.
-The changes to `Bjorn` are also straightforward:
+We've taken the first section of `Bjorn`&rsquo;s `update()` method and put it into this class.
+The changes to `Bjorn` are also
+straightforward:

 ^code 3